ppradnesh/vscode-dbt-power-user/README.md

 ### <a id="defertoprod">Defer to prod</a>

 Defer building your upstream models when you make changes in development by referencing production models.
-Here's [(more info)](https://docs.getdbt.com/blog/defer-to-prod).
-This functionality can be used in local mode or SaaS mode [(docs)](https://docs.myaltimate.com/test/defertoprod/)
+Here's [(more info)](https://docs.getdbt.com/blog/defer-to-prod) about the concept.
+This functionality can be used in dbt core with the extension. [(docs)](https://docs.myaltimate.com/test/defertoprod/)

 ![lineage](media/images/lineage.gif)